Tearful Murray: Australian Open could be his last tournament

 #ReadLocal

+"I don't want to continue playing that way.
+I tried pretty much everything that I could to get it right — that hasn't worked."

-The three-time Grand Slam champion is scheduled to play his opening match against No. 22-ranked Roberto Bautista Agut at the Australian Open, where he has reached the final five times but never won the title.
-The season-opening major starts Monday.
+The three-time Grand Slam champion is scheduled to open against No. 22-ranked Roberto Bautista Agut at Melbourne Park, where the season-opening major begins Monday.

-Murray had right hip surgery in January 2018 after prolonged problems with the joint.
-After two brief attempts to return to the tour, he played only 12 matches last year.
+He has reached the final five times at the Australian Open but never won the title.
+Getting through the first round will be a major achievement in 2019 for the former No. 1-ranked Murray, who has slumped to No. 230 after playing just 12 matches last year following surgery on his right hip in January.

-He returned at the Brisbane International last week, where he won his opening match but lost in the second round to Daniil Medvedev, showing visible signs of limping between points and struggling to move around court smoothly.
+He opened this season last week at the Brisbane International, where he won his opening match to James Duckworth but lost in the second round to Daniil Medvedev, showing visible signs of limping between points and struggling to move freely around court.
+He had an incomplete practice match against long-time friend and top-ranked Novak Djokovic on Thursday at Melbourne Park, but only won two games.

-Murray has had a celebrated career, breaking long Grand Slam droughts for British men when he won the U.S. Open in 2012 and at Wimbledon the following year, and also becoming the only player to win consecutive singles gold medals at the Olympics.
+Murray has had a celebrated career, breaking long Grand Slam droughts for British men when he won the U.S. Open in 2012 and at Wimbledon the following year — when he was the first British man since Fred Perry in 1936 to win the prestigious lawn tennis title.
+He also became the only player to win consecutive singles gold medals at the Olympics when he won at London in 2012 and Rio in 2016.

-He was considered part of the so-called Big Four in men's tennis with Roger Federer, Rafael Nadal and Novak Djokovic — the group of players who dominated the majors.
+Long considered part of the so-called Big Four in men's tennis with Roger Federer, Rafael Nadal and Novak Djokovic, Murray likely will be the youngest of them to retire.

 Murray has been preparing for the 2019 season knowing that his career could be over within months.
 In his training program last month, he told his support group that the pain was becoming too much and that he needed to set a date for retirement.